 “My focus is to help seniors learn how to use and be comfortable with the technology they have and help them choose products they are interested in,” she said.
 “Some of the services I have provided so far are helping seniors create, read and send emails.
 I taught one customer how to switch between her DVD player and television.
 I’m giving regular lessons for a couple on their Mac.
 I’ve performed computer clean-ups, hooked up Wi-Fi routers and reset passwords on modems.
 I’ve instructed customers on how to use their cell phones, e-readers and tablets.”

-Kuzmenko, whose daughter is now attending College of DuPage to Northern Illinois University, is also an adjunct instructor at COD teaching computer courses.
+Kuzmenko, whose daughter transferred from College of DuPage to Northern Illinois University, is also an adjunct instructor at COD teaching computer courses.
 She thanks the Adult Fast Track program for providing the education she needed in a format that fit her schedule.